5jt/dyalog-cookbook/manuscript/12_WindowsEventLog.md

 ∇
 ~~~

 So far we have used the method `WriteInfo`.
-For demonsttration purposes we use the two other methods available , `WriteWarning` and `WriteError`:
+For demonstration purposes we use the two other methods available, `WriteWarning` and `WriteError`:

 ~~~
 ∇ rc←TxtToCsv fullfilepath;files;tbl;lines;target